 Supporting the Rights of Women and LGBT people

 Women and LGBT people have long faced discrimination, unequal pay, and harassment.
 This is 2018, and it is unacceptable that these issues have yet to be addressed on a national level in the United States.
 President Donald Trump has sought to roll back the rights of women and LGBT people, as well as normalize sexual assault.
 We must enact constitutional amendments and federal laws that will put an end to all forms of discrimination and inequality based on gender, sexual orientation, gender identity or expression, and HIV/AIDS positive status.
 The United States must immediately ratify the United Nations Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW).
 Our foreign policy must dictate equality for women and LGBT people as a condition of receiving foreign aid from the United States.
 We must expand access to confidential HIV/AIDS testing.
 Women in the workplace must have equal opportunities based on ability and achievement, therefore we must break the system of patriarchy.
 Women’s reproductive health care services such as access to contraception and abortion must be protected, expanded, and covered via a single-payer healthcare program, Medicare for All.
 Sexual harassment must be treated as an act of serious misconduct in the workplace.
-Gay, Lesbian, Bisexual, Trans people, and those of Alaska Native/Native American “Two Spirit” identities must no longer face discrimination, and with access to culturally competent health care options such as PrEP (preventative medication to prevent HIV infection) we can end the HIV/AIDS epidemic in America that has disproportionately impacted the LGBT community, as well as women of color and those living in poverty, and reduce health care costs by preventing new infections.
+Gay, Lesbian, Bisexual, Trans people, and those of Native American/Alaska Native/Native Hawaiian “Two Spirit” identities must no longer face discrimination, and with access to culturally competent health care options such as PrEP (preventative medication to prevent HIV infection) we can end the HIV/AIDS epidemic in America that has disproportionately impacted the LGBT community, as well as women of color and those living in poverty, and reduce health care costs by preventing new infections.
 Trans people must be able to use the restroom that corresponds to their gender identity and receive full health care coverage via Medicare for All, covering all medically necessary treatments without discrimination.
 If someone is in the workplace, securing a place to live, or otherwise living life in America, being LGBT should not be grounds for discrimination.
 LGBT students must have their rights protected and be supported for who they are in both K-12 and Higher Education environments across the country.
 Anti-LGBT bullying and sexual harassment must be treated as a serious violation of school rules under federal law, with clear reporting requirements.
-I am a woman running against a crazy old man with a history of violent outbursts in Congress (including brandishing weapons at other members of Congress and federal officials on the House floor) who is a sexist, homophobic, and transphobic bigot who has said that, “You can’t have marriage with two men.
-What do you get with two bulls?”.
-Well Don, it is 2018 and the Supreme Court of the United States has said that ALL Americans have the right to marriage equality, so this election is time to send Don Young off onto a political iceberg to drift away into the regrettable pages of history with other bigots of the past.
-Don Young will probably have a heart attack if a woman beats him, so make sure you vote for me!
-Carol “Kitty” Hafner for Congress!

 Phone: (212) 920-4809